FarronF/limerick-council-meetings/meetings/2020/02/21-Meeting of the Limerick City and County Council Joint Policing Committee/Minutes - Meeting of the Limerick City and County Council Joint Policing Committee - 12th December 2019.md

 Gardaí are committed to policing critical neighbourhoods which require a strong policing presence

-so that people can live without the fear of crime and the fear of these gangsters and their behaviour.--- Commissioner Harris replied to Members queries as follows :
+so that people can live without the fear of crime and the fear of these gangsters and their behaviour.
+---
+Commissioner Harris replied to Members queries as follows :

 •